Pitches • Proposals • Manuscripts

 • Interdisciplinary scholarship with public relevance

-• Critical theory, curriculum studies, policy, ethics, culture
+• Critical theory, curriculum studies, policy, ethics, and culture

 • Literary work with voice, craft, and cultural memory